microbiome/OMA/30_differential_abundance.md

 |Parabacteroides       |TRUE   |TRUE    |TRUE     |     3|
 |Phascolarctobacterium |TRUE   |TRUE    |TRUE     |     3|

-We see that while each method identified at least 8 genera as differentially abundant.
-Interestingly, ALDEx2 identified only 8 genera.
-Thus, all of those were identified by both of the other methods.
+We see that each method identified at least 9 genera as differentially abundant.
+Eight of those that were identified by ALDEx2, were also identified by both of the other methods.
 We could plot the data for any method or for those taxa that were identified by all methods: